-Each year, financial aid administrators conduct a student need analysis to estimate the amount of assistance a student will require.
-This analysis considers the expected resources available from that student and his or her family.
+Financial aid administrators conduct a student need analysis to estimate the amount of assistance a student will require, after taking into account the expected resources available from that student and his or her family.
 Need analysis has two basic components: (1) the student's cost of attendance (COA), which is an estimate of what it will reasonably cost the student to attend a given institution for a given period of time; and, (2) an estimate of the expected family contribution (EFC), which is calculated by a federally-approved formula that accounts for income, assets, number of family members attending college, and other information.
-The difference between the COA and the EFC determined the eligible amount of need-based financial aid for a student.
+The difference between the COA and the EFC determines the eligible amount of need-based financial aid for a student.

 The Commission provides guidelines and recommended statewide cost guidelines for institutions to use in defining the COA.
-The Department's recommended guidelines use published data from the Colorado Department of Local Affairs, the U.S. Bureau of Labor Statistics, and www.craigslist.com to determine housing costs.
-Child care costs are based on Colorado data as reported from the National Association of Child Care Resource and Referral Agencies and local inquiries.
+For the room and board component of the student budget, the Department's recommended guidelines use published data from the Colorado Department of Local Affairs, the U.S. Bureau of Labor Statistics, and www.craigslist.com to determine housing costs.
 Food costs are based on U.S. Bureau of Labor Statistics data, specifically the consumer price index for food costs.
 Book costs are derived using the guidelines from the Trends in College Pricing report from the College Board and information collected from colleges.
+Child care costs, for student-specific circumstances, are based on Colorado data as reported from the National Association of Child Care Resource and Referral Agencies and local inquiries.

-While the state guidelines establish a reference point, the U.S. Department of Education allows institutions discretion to determine reasonable cost elements from empirical data, such as data based on valid student surveys and housing cost norms from a local realty board.
+While the state guidelines establish a reference point, the U.S. Department of Education allow institutions discretion to determine reasonable cost elements from empirical data, such as data based on valid student surveys and housing cost norms from a local realty board.
 Institutions that wish to modify costs must use actual data to support their adjusted budget and file adjusted student budgets with the Department.